bhelx/congress_track/README.md

 * Give user ability to choose legislators to follow
 * Give user ability to set email settings
 * Setup a signup confirmation email
-* Add an unsubscribe route and add it to the email
 * Setup SMTP with a real mailserver

 ### Setup